Nerwyn/android-tv-card/README.md

 ## Interactions

 There are three traditional ways to trigger an action - tap, double tap, and hold.
-Buttons, selector options, and spinbox buttons support all three, and sliders only support tap actions.
+Buttons and touchpad center support all three, touchpad swipes only support tap and hold actions, and sliders only support tap actions.
 Defining a double tap action that is not `none` introduces a 200ms delay to single tap actions.

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_actions_interactions.png" alt="editor actions interactions" width="600"/>